poole/lanyon/_posts/2019-11-14-dependency-injection-in-java.md

 The **Dependency Injection Principle** is nothing but being able to pass (`inject`) the dependencies when required instead of initializing the dependencies inside of the recipient class.

-> Decouple the construction of your classes from the construction of your classes’ dependencies
+> Decouple the construction of your classes from the construction of your classes' dependencies

 ## Forms of Dependency Injection in Java